Synthird/textfield-resizes-window/README.md

     - Click "More info"
     - Click "Run anyway"

-This is safe to install.
+This is not a virus, so is safe to install.

 ### Opening the jar file